-This initiative is a partnership between the Summit Foundation and GFC.
+This initiative is a partnership between the Summit Foundation, the Kendeda Fund, and GFC.
 It aims to create lasting individual and social change for gender equity in Guatemala, Honduras, and Nicaragua by:

 The Promoting Youth Leadership for Gender Justice initiative is also known as the HEEL initiative, a Mayan word that means change and transformation.
 The initiative builds on the progress made during GFC’s six-year Changing Gender Attitudes, Empowering Girls initiative, which was also a partnership with the Summit Foundation, with additional support from Hawk Rock Foundation and the Girls Rights Project.

 Learn more about these initiatives by reading the stories below.